How did they make Iron in the Iron Age?

-The whole reason that time period was named as such was because iron was the strongest metal that anyone had at the time, and whoever had the most advanced metal would have a decisive edge over their opponents.
-Iron is considerably stronger than bronze, the main metal of the preceding age and although it was good enough to make weapons and tools out of, they were not strong enough to make contraptions such as the plough.
+The Iron Age began in Britain around 800 BCE and was named as such because it was the single biggest factor in defining that time period, by making the most difference and being the reason the country’s population could grow.
+Iron is considerably stronger than bronze, the main metal of the preceding age and although it was good enough to make weapons and tools out of, they were not strong enough to make contraptions such as the plow.

 The reason no one discovered how to make iron was because no one knew how to melt it.
-Iron ore was indeed found but when placed in a roaring fire it would not melt like copper and tin did, and so it was considered a useless chunk of rock.
-Iron’s melting point is 1,538 °C, way to hot to reach in any wood burning fire, but with the invention of the bellows and the addition of coal, this previously useless rock now turned into a source of a metal stronger than any other before it.
+Iron ore is very common and was indeed found but when placed in a roaring fire it would not melt like copper and tin did, and so it was considered a useless chunk of rock.
+Iron has a melting point of 1,538 °C, which is way too hot to reach in any wood-burning fire, but with the invention of the bellows and the addition of coal, this previously useless rock now turned into a source of a metal stronger than any other before it.

 Step one – Locating ore

-Bronze tools would be capable of mining rock, but it would take a huge amount of them as they’d blunt to quickly and would make the cost of doing so not worth the reward.
-However iron ore is quite common and as long as its starved of oxygen and water, it wont rust.
+Bronze tools would be capable of mining rock, but it would take a huge amount of them as they’d become blunt too quickly and would make the cost of doing so not worth the reward.
+However iron ore is quite common and as long as it’s starved of oxygen and water, it won’t rust.

-If you ever see a stream with a red coloured sand like substance on the bottom, then that indicated there’s iron nearby that has partially rusted and run into the water supply.
-Bogs and swamps would be a good place to get some starter ore, as you could simply dig down and find chucks of ore that the thick mud has protected from the water and air.
-After the initial batch of iron was found and smelted, mining tools would be the first thing to make as iron ore isn’t exactly rare and much more effectively taken from rock instead of swamps.
+If you ever see a stream with a red-colored sand-like substance on the bottom, then that indicates there’s iron nearby that has partially rusted and run into the water supply.
+Bogs and swamps would be good places to get some starter ore, as you could simply dig down and find chunks of ore that the thick mud has protected from the water and air.
+After the initial batch of iron was found and smelted, mining tools would be the first thing to make as iron ore isn’t exactly rare and much more effectively from rock instead of small chunks in swamps.

 Step 2 – The smelter